developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 product: Enterprise Browser
 layout: guide.html
 ---
-Runtime configuration settings of Enterprise Browser apps are managed through the Config.xml file.
-The Config.xml file is required; your app will not start without it.
-Config.xml determines features and behavior of the EB runtime, such as the keys that can be intercepted by an app and whether to pre-load modules on startup.
+Runtime configuration settings of Enterprise Browser apps are managed through the `Config.xml` file.
+The `Config.xml` file is required; no EB app will start without it.
+The `Config.xml` determines features and behavior of the EB runtime, such as the keys that can be intercepted by an app and whether to pre-load modules on startup.
 A sample configuration file is provided as part of the Enterprise Browser installation, and contains defaults for many (though not all) of the most common settings.

-The sample Config.xml file also is displayed below, and is followed by explanations of all settings.
-The EB Config.xml can be edited with an ordinary text editor or with the Config Editor utility included with the installation of Enterprise Browser 1.3.
+The sample `Config.xml` file also is displayed below, and is followed by explanations of all settings.
+The EB `Config.xml` can be edited with an ordinary text editor or with the Config Editor utility included with the installation of Enterprise Browser 1.3.
 For more information, please refer to the [Config Editor utility guide](/enterprise-browser/1-4/guide/ConfigEditor).

-## Configuration file location
+### Config.xml Location
-The location of the configuration file loaded by the Enterprise Browser is dependent on a number of factors:
+The location of the configuration file depends on the target device:

-* When running on the Enterprise Tablet the configuration file is read from `/Android/data/com.symbol.enterprisebrowser/Config.xml`.
+* On the Enterprise Tablet, the `Config.xml` file is read from:
+`/Android/data/com.symbol.EnterpriseBrowser/Config.xml`

-* When running on all other devices the Enterprise Browser will attempt to launch the configuration file `Config.xml` located in the folder `Config` off the installation root.
+* On all other devices, Enterprise Browser will attempt to read the `Config.xml` file from the `/Config` directory off the installation root, which varies by device platform:
-* You can change which configuration file is loaded using the /C: configuration option

-For persistent installations, on cold boot the `Config.xml` file is copied from `\Application\EnterpriseBrowser\Config\Config.xml` to `\Program Files\EnterpriseBrowser\Config\Config.xml`; bear this in mind if you want your configuration to persist across cold boot. <!-- This behavior may be modified by changing `\Application\RhoElements.cpy`. --> <!-- Need to verify this -->
+	* **Android**: `/Android/data/com.symbol.enterprisebrowser`
+	* **Windows**: `\Program Files\EnterpriseBrowser\Config`

+* If multiple `Config.xml` files are required for a single device, they can be configured and selected at runtime using the /C: configuration parameter or by using Shortcuts.
+See the [Shortcut Creator Guide](/enterprise-browser/1-4/guide/ShortcutCreator) for details.

+####Persistent Installations
+If a configuration must be retained after a cold boot, a persistent installation can be selected (applies to Windows devices only).
+In such systems:

+* The `Config.xml` file is permanently stored in: `\Application\EnterpriseBrowser\Config\Config.xml`
+* On cold boot the `Config.xml` is copied to: `\Program Files\EnterpriseBrowser\Config\Config.xml`
+* This behavior can be modified by changing `\Application\EnterpriseBrowser.cpy` file

->Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.
+**Note: File and directory names of operating systems are case sensitive.
+Zebra therefore recommends that case values of files and directories entered in the `Config.xml` file are identical to the names of the files themselves**.

 ## Substitution Variables
 The following substitution variables are available in the configuration file: